jbkimble35/HV-Power-Supply-Weight-Optimization/README.md

 )

 # HV Power Supply Weight Optimization (MatlabWorkingDirectory)
-This is a script modified from the 2020 thesis by Yiou He: "Towards High Voltage Power Conversion", that has been modified for expansion of datasets from the thesis info, as well as adding volume to the result table, fixing some issues with winding patterns and consistency across driver scripts, etc. The content was parsed with OCR from the original thesis PDF and then manually checked to remove errors.
+This is a script modified from the 2020 thesis by Yiou He: "Towards High Voltage Power Conversion", that has been modified for expansion of datasets from the thesis info, as well as adding volume to the result table, fixing some issues with winding patterns and consistency across driver scripts, etc. The content was parsed with OCR from the original thesis PDF and then manually checked to remove errors, then manually edited to add or change specific sections.
 Comments were added to explain functions of much of the code for my own understanding.

 ## Current issues I have identified: (delete as needed)
 -  Make the RTC script match the inductor and transformer design script so that every iteration of the loop writes to a row of the final design instead of to a global variable.